 - Hvidtøl / a sweet white malt beer

 - Mokai and Sommersby

 A traditional Danish breakfast is typically eaten at home.
-Most Danes eat skyr with granola or fruit, cereals or oats or rundstykker, which is morning bunds sprinkled with seeds or grains.
+A typical Danish dish is skyr with granola or fruit, cereals or oats or rundstykker, which is morning bunds sprinkled with seeds or grains.

 On weekends (but definitely not limited to), many Danes have a breakfast dessert, known as wienerbrød.
 Among the most important type of wienerbrød are the snail pastries with cinnamon, butter, and iced sugar.
 You can get them at any bakery or at the modern chain; Lagkagehuset.

 As you might have picked up, Danes love sweets; especially cake, chocolate and liquorice.
 That’s why, for any desert or celebration, we include something sweet.
-Whether it’s a homemade sneglekage (cinnamon cake with frosting) or a strawberry tart – the king of cakes – Danish dessert is simply the best.
+Whether it’s a homemade sneglekage (cinnamon cake with frosting) or a strawberry tart – the king of cakes – Danish delicacies are simply the best.